ketankokane94/LeetCode-cheat-sheet/oracle.md

 * Magic index
 * Find min in rotated sorted array
 * Parse Escaped Characters done
+* Two BST: check if they are similar: ignore duplicates (done)
+* Print parents of all leaves in a BST (print all non-leaf nodes?)
+* Saddle Points in Matrix (done) basic nsquare solution

 ## Oracle principles (Oci values)
 1. Take action: